 The Dalmatian's true origins are up for debate, but evidence of similar types of dogs goes back to ancient times.
 It is likely that the breed did not actually originate in Dalmatia (present-day Croatia), but it is certain that Dalmatians were once used as sentinels in the area.
 They appear in artwork from the early 1600s.

 The Dalmatian is known for its affinity with horses, which made it the original and prized carriage dog or coach dog in England.
 They would run alongside carriages to serve as protectors and status symbols.
 Then they also guarded the stables at night.
 The breed has also served as a dog of war, guard dog, retriever, ratter, and shepherd.
-The first Dalmatian Club was established in England in 1890.
-The breed was recognized by the American Kennel Club (AKC) int 1888.
+The first Dalmatian club was established in England in 1890.
+The breed was recognized by the American Kennel Club in 1888.

 The Dalmatian arrived in the U.S. around the turn of the 20th century and one worked closely with teams of firefighters, starting from the era when horses were still used to pull fire engines.
 The breed is often still seen as a firehouse mascot.
 Anheuser-Busch also includes a Dalmatian as part of its teams of Clydesdale horses.